Programmer

 The skills section on your programmer resume helps recruiters and hiring managers determine whether you could be a good match for the job vacancy.
 However, not including the right ones could pull you out of the game before your application is even viewed by a human, especially for more competitive roles.

 Most companies use automated applicant tracking systems (ATS) that rely on algorithms to scan resumes for certain keywords, such as required skills.
 Without the right type (or amount) of skills, the ATS will reject your resume.
+However, use those keywords wisely to pass these bots and have your resume land on the desk of real-life recruiter.

 To ensure that doesn’t happen, use bulleted keywords in your skills section to highlight your hard skills, so the ATS will move you on to the next round.
 Make sure only to include skills you’d be comfortable being interviewed about, and try to have no more than 10.